mantasu/glasses-detector/docs/docs/main/examples.rst

 .. tip::

-    For a more exhaustive explanation of the available options use ``glasses-detector --help`` or check :doc:`cli`.
+    For a more exhaustive explanation of the available options use :bash:`glasses-detector --help` or check :doc:`cli`.

 Python Script